 Paranoia is one of the most common side effects of marijuana.
-Some users experience it regularly almost every time they smoke, while a few lucky ones have never felt it.
+Some users experience it regularly almost every time they smoke, while some have never felt it.
 It is not life threatening and goes away once the “high” starts to wear off.

-Paranoia caused by cannabis can be frustrating and discouraging for novice users and is probably the main culprit for people giving up on smoking altogether.
+Paranoia caused by cannabis can be frustrating and discouraging for novice users and is probably the main culprit for people giving up on using cannabis altogether.

 The collective knowledge tells us that marijuana-induced paranoia can happen to anyone but it usually goes away when the effects of marijuana wear off.

 As you also may know, people that suffer from anxiety tend to use medical marijuana, so how is it possible that the same herb that has the potential to cause paranoia is the one who is prescribed to hundreds of thousands of medical cannabis patients in North America?

 It’s all in the unique combination of cannabinoids and terpenes, present in every single cannabis strains.

 THC is an intoxicating, psychoactive compound which causes paranoid episodes, while CBD reduces those side-effects of THC.